frodoman/TinyRequest/README.md

 # TinyRequest

-A simple easy way of sending async requests and getting decoded objects back
+A description of this package.